 Traditionally, once the briefing and artwork process is over, identical marketing packs, containing a whole host of display materials, are printed and shipped out to all stores.
 There may be different packs depending on the store grade, but often the personalisation doesn’t go much beyond that.

 Occasionally, and very impressively, the marketing requirements for each store are saved in the brain of a longstanding member of the marketing or operations team, allowing for more bespoke packs to be sent out.
+More often than not, store data is saved on extremely hard to understand spreadsheets – or it all sits in the hands of suppliers.

 Well, if the traditional process is followed, shop floor staff need to rifle through the display pack, identify the materials (or POS) that will fit their store, discard the rest and get to work installing campaigns that mirror the (often printed) display instructions from HQ.